seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Even at noon-day upon the market-place,
 Hooting and shrieking.
 When these prodigies
 Do so conjointly meet, let not men say
-‘These are their reasons; they are natural;’
+'These are their reasons; they are natural;'
 For, I believe, they are portentous things
 Unto the climate that they point upon.